karenfbc/LabMVC-S01-G09-k.fuentesb/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-Karen Andrea Fuentes Barreto , k.fuentesb@uniandes.edu.co , 202122467
+Karen Andrea Fuentes Barreto, k.fuentesb@uniandes.edu.co , 202122467
-Laura Valentina Galeano Arenas , l.galeanoa@uniandes.edu.co , 202122470
+Laura Valentina Galeano Arenas, l.galeanoa@uniandes.edu.co , 202122470
-Maria Ortiz Polania , m.ortizp@uniandes.edu.co , 202021713
+Maria Ortiz Polania, m.ortizp@uniandes.edu.co , 202021713

 [Back to top](#sample-mvc)